0xbitx/DEDSEC_WIREMON/README.md

    * Deploy Malware: Creates a malicious page that includes malware and presents a download button.
 When users interact with the page, they inadvertently download and execute the malware.

-   * Send Message to Wi-Fi Owner:  Sets up a captive portal page that displays a custom message to the Wi-Fi network owner.
+   * Send Message:  Sets up a captive portal page that displays a custom message to the Wi-Fi network owner.
 Useful for sending notifications or alerts to users who connect to the network.

-   * Rick Roll Wi-Fi Clients: Deploys a captive portal page that automatically plays the "Never Gonna Give You Up" music video in a loop.
+   * Rick Roll: Deploys a captive portal page that automatically plays the "Never Gonna Give You Up" music video in a loop.
 A fun prank to trick clients into viewing the famous Rickroll video.

 Each of these features leverages various network manipulation techniques and social engineering methods for different purposes, from security testing.